Table of Contents Show

 Columbia River Gorge

-- In the parking area, you can access it easily if you have a shuttle pass. shuttle bus is available every 30 minutes at Multnomah falls Oregon, cascade locks, hood river.
+- In the parking area, you can access it easily if you have a shuttle pass. shuttle bus is available every 30 minutes, at Cascade Locks, and Hood River.

-- Trail and hike at all the spots in one day are not possible so please confirm your reservation or book at Multnomah falls lodge before you visit Multnomah falls Oregon.
+- Trail and hiking at all the spots in one day are not possible so please confirm your reservation or book at Multnomah Falls Lodge before you visit.

-- Visitors who take the shuttle bus to Multnomah Falls Oregon do not need to buy the ticket in advance instead, they must show their shuttle pass at the entry.
+- Visitors who take the shuttle bus do not need to buy the ticket in advance instead, they must show their shuttle pass at the entry.

-- In the trail, you will not find drinking water in some places so please bring water with you in the required amount.
+- On the trail, you will not find drinking water in some places so please bring water with you in the required amount.